lukexyz/Luketools-CV/README.md

 ### Background Subtraction

-`Background subtraction` is the removal of dynamic elements from a static background image.
+`Background subtraction` is the removal of dynamic elements from a  video to leave the static background image.
 In this example we have a fixed-camera video of cars driving along a highway.
 We wish to isolate a single clear image of the background.